thepudds/fzgo/README.md

 Three changes between the current fzgo prototype vs. the March 2017 [proposal document](https://github.com/golang/go/issues/19109#issuecomment-285456008):

+1. fzgo supports rich signatures.
+2. The corpus location does not default to `<pkgpath>/testdata/fuzz`, but instead follows the approach outlined [here](https://groups.google.com/d/msg/golang-fuzzing-proposal/WVyRXx7AsO4/CXzvbMT1CgAJ) and more precisely described in [PR #7](https://github.com/thepudds/fzgo/pull/7).
-1. Initially, fzgo disallowed multiple fuzz functions to match (per the March 2017 proposal), but as an experiment fzgo now allows multiple fuzz functions to match in order to support something like 'go test -fuzz=. ./...' when there are multiple fuzz functions across multiple packages.
+3. Initially, fzgo disallowed multiple fuzz functions to match (per the March 2017 proposal), but as an experiment fzgo now allows multiple fuzz functions to match in order to support something like 'go test -fuzz=. ./...' when there are multiple fuzz functions across multiple packages.
 Fuzzing happens in round-robin manner if multiple fuzz functions match.
-2. Some of the commentators at [#19109](https://golang.org/issue/19109) suggested `-fuzztime duration` as a way of controlling when to stop fuzzing.
-The proposal document does not include `-fuzztime` and `go-fuzz` does not support it, but it seems useful in general and `-fuzztime` is in the prototype (and it proved useful while testing the prototype).
-3. The proposal document suggested `GOPATH/pkg/GOOS_GOARCH_fuzz/` for a cache, but the prototype instead uses `GOPATH/pkg/fuzz/GOOS_GOARCH/`.
+4. The proposal document suggested `GOPATH/pkg/GOOS_GOARCH_fuzz/` for a cache, but the prototype instead uses `GOPATH/pkg/fuzz/GOOS_GOARCH/`.
-4. The initial proposal document suggested generating new mutation-based inputs during `go test` when `-fuzz` was not specified.
+5. The initial proposal document suggested generating new mutation-based inputs during `go test` when `-fuzz` was not specified.
 In order to keep `go test` deterministic, `fzgo` does not do that, but now does use the corpus as a deterministic set of inputs during `go test` when `-fuzz` is not specified.
 Also, the proposal document suggested `-fuzzinput` as a way of specifying a file from the corpus to execute as a unit test. `fzgo` instead uses the normal `-run` argument to `go test`.
 For example, `fzgo test -run=TestCorpus/4fa128cf066f2a31 some/pkg` runs the any file in the `some/pkg` corpus with a filename matching `4fa128cf066f2a31`.
+6. Some of the commentators at [#19109](https://golang.org/issue/19109) suggested `-fuzztime duration` as a way of controlling when to stop fuzzing.
+The proposal document does not include `-fuzztime` and `go-fuzz` does not support it, but it seems useful in general and `-fuzztime` is in the prototype (and it proved useful while testing the prototype).
+This might be removed later.

 #### Pieces of proposal document not implemented in this prototype